sunesimonsen/7W17732/Readme.md

 Let's just take a look at what is going on above. <b>$</b> is a reference to jQuery.
 We uses jQuery to select a group of elements to work on using a CSS3 selector.
 Then we instruct jQuery what to do with the selected elements.

-So the statement below means: Select all elements with the all links that is nested with in an element with the css class topNavigation and change the text color to pink.
+So the statement below means: Select all links that is nested with in an element with the css class topNavigation and change the text color to pink.

     $('.topNavigation a').css({color: 'pink'})